charlie2951/krv32/README.md

 ![](https://komarev.com/ghpvc/?username=charlie2951&color=brightgreen)

 # A subset of RISC-V architecture (RV32I) SoC implementation for FPGA
-A tiny version of `RISC-V` for low-resource FPGA developed by the **Integrated System Design lab, School of Electronics, KIIT University** <p>
+A tiny version of `RISC-V` for FPGA developed by the **Integrated System Design lab, School of Electronics, KIIT University** <p>
 **Objective**
 The main objective of this project is to prototype a RISC-V 32-bit CPU with an **RV32 base integer (RV32I) instruction set**.
-The CPU is coded using Verilog HDL from scratch and most of the instruction sets are implemented.
+The CPU is coded using Verilog HDL from scratch, and most of the instruction sets are implemented.
 The code is compatible with the GNU RISC-V toolchain (both assembler and compiler).

 > [!IMPORTANT]
 > **Detailed specifications and documentation section has been provided in the [Wiki page of KRV-32 Project](https://github.com/charlie2951/krv32/wiki/)**